npbcl/icml21/README.md

 ## Running the experiments
-To run all experiments together (might take a while) use : `sh run_all.sh`
+To run all experiments together (might take a while) use : `sh run_all.sh` Note here tfree represents the task-agnostic setting.
+For running convolutional network for cifar100 you need to run the file inside Convolutional folder in similar manner as this folder.

 Individual experiments can be run using `pyhton3 experiment_name.py`
 - Experiment names starts with : `npbcl_xxx.py`